xdevplatform/Gnip-Trend-Detection/README.md

 other characteristic of a social media event that can be counted over a series of time intervals.
 To do trend detection, we quantify the degree to which each count in the time series is atypical.
-We refer to this figure of merit with the Greek letter "eta", and we say that a time series and its associated topic are "trending" if the figure of merit exceeds a pre-defined threshold.
+We refer to this figure of merit with the Greek letter *eta*, and we say that a time series and its associated topic are "trending" if the figure of merit exceeds a pre-defined threshold denoted by the Greek letter *theta*.

 # Whitepaper